Our unique analysis of the bills Fiedler sponsored and cosponsored provides insight into her position in the House of Representatives.

 View All » (including bills from previous years)

 From Jan 1981 to Oct 1986, Fiedler missed 195 of 2,600 roll call votes, which is 7.5%.
-This is worse than the median of 5.8% among the lifetime records of representatives serving in Oct 1986.
+This is on par with the median of 5.8% among the lifetime records of representatives serving in Oct 1986.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|